-- a feeling of something coming down, or heaviness (pelvic organ prolapse) - pain which can be vaginal or sometimes abdominal - lack of sensation during sex floor muscles upwards and forwards from the back passage towards the bladder.
+- a feeling of something coming down, or heaviness (pelvic organ prolapse) - pain which can be felt vaginally, abdominally or in the pelvic area - lack of sensation during sex drawing the pelvic floor muscles upwards and forwards from the back passage towards the bladder.
 You may feel a lifting up and tightening as your muscles contract.
 Try not to hold your breath; breathe in through your nose, drawing air to the bottom of your lungs and letting your tummy relax, then breathe out through your mouth.
 You could also try counting out loud to encourage normal breathing.